How to Manufacture, Label, and Ship Food Products Like a Pro

 Remember, your business' branding is the first impression your customers get, and packaging/labeling plays a large role in that.
 Switching from the computer paper, cut-and-tape method to professional shipping labels can really up your game when it comes to first impressions.

-While the above guidelines are mainly the basics of labeling, packing, and shipping food, keeping up with local, state, and national regulations is essential to running a successful food-based business.
+While the above guidelines are mainly the basics of creating, labeling, packing, and shipping food, keeping up with local, state, and national regulations is essential to running a successful food-based business.
 There's a lot to consider, but don't let it overwhelm you.

 Start by making a list of what you need to include on your packaging according the each level of regulations.
 Once you do that, it's time to start shipping!